ngallegoar/azure-docs.es-es/articles/search/query-simple-syntax.md

 ### <a name="and-operator-"></a>Operador AND `+`

 El operador AND es un signo más.
-Por ejemplo, `wifi+luxury` buscará documentos que contengan tanto `wifi` como `luxury`.
+Por ejemplo, `wifi + luxury` buscará documentos que contengan tanto `wifi` como `luxury`.

 ### <a name="or-operator-"></a>Operador OR `|`